lefticus/emptycrate/_includes/training.md

 Based on the Best Practices that Jason has been developing since 2014 with his cppbestpractices.com website and "Learning C++ Best Practices" video series published with O'Reilly, this series teaches the student how to write code that is more maintainable, simpler, and faster.
 This course is designed for users that already have a basic working knowledge of C++.

+Best Practices assumes the organization is using C++11+ already, or has knowledge of C++11.

  * *Time*: 8 hrs
  * *Prerequisites*: A basic working knowledge of C++.